-I think sometimes it’s easy for me to fall into the routine of blindly feeding my sourdough starter at set times during the day and forget that it and it’s strength are the keys to good bread.
-Feedings shouldn’t happen on a strict schedule, they need to be adjusted based on cues obtained by sight and smell (perhaps this sounds peculiar but it is one sure fire way to learn the habits of your starter) until the starter is predictable.
+I think sometimes it's easy for me to fall into the routine of blindly feeding my sourdough starter at set times during the day and forget that it and it's strength are the keys to good bread.
+Feedings shouldn't happen on a strict schedule, they need to be adjusted based on cues obtained by sight and smell (perhaps this sounds peculiar but it is one sure-fire way to learn the habits of your starter) until the starter is predictable.
 Visual cues such as large air pockets and smells like ripe fruit or vinegar are indicators of good fermentation and tell you if a feeding should happen soon.
+In this post, I'll go into managing your sourdough starter fermentation to increase fermentation activity.

 As an aside, I've always felt that my starter has “had a problem” and never displayed intense fermentation like I see in pictures online and images in Tartine Bread.
 It turns out, there are a few reasons my starter has been sluggish over the past almost 2 years, some of which I've only just discovered recently.
 I'll go into a few of these later.